ioos/colocate/README.md

 Co-locate oceanographic data by establishing constraints.

 ### Application example
+A user is interested in all the available oceanographic data in a region where an eddy just formed.
+They provide the geospatial bounds of the region and a temporal range and get an aggregated response of all available data.

 ### Specific tasks
+- [ ] Collect temporal bounds.
-- [ ] Collect spacial-temporal bounds.
+- [ ] Collect spatial bounds.
+- [ ] _Collect keywords?_
 - [ ] Build query url.
 - [ ] Do the search.
 - [ ] Manage response.